TOWNSEND PRIMARY SCHOOL

 Parents, carers or relatives may only take still or video photographic images of pupils in school or on school-organised activities with the prior consent of the school and then only in designated areas.
 Images taken must be for private use only.
 Recording and/or photographing other than for private use would require the consent of the other parents whose children may be captured on film.
 Without this consent the Data Protection legislation would be breached.
 If parents do not wish their children to be photographed or filmed and express this view in writing, their rights will be respected.

 Townsend Primary School acknowledges the important role that the curriculum can play in the prevention of abuse and in the preparation of our pupils for the responsibilities of adult life and citizenship.
+We will ensure that children are taught about safeguarding including online safety and will consider this as part of providing a broad and balanced curriculum.
 It is expected that all curriculum co-ordinators will consider the opportunities that exist in their area of responsibility for promoting the welfare and safety of pupils.
 As appropriate, the curriculum will be used to build resilience, help pupils to keep safe and to know how to ask for help if their safety is threatened.
 As part of developing a healthy, safer lifestyle, pupils will be taught, for example:

 - to recognise and manage risks in different situations and then decide how to behave responsibly;